amarasovic/neural-abstract-anaphora/README.md

 ## Reference

-If you make use of the contents of this repository, we appreciate citing [the following paper](https://arxiv.org/abs/1706.02256):
+If you make use of the contents of this repository, please cite [the following paper](https://arxiv.org/abs/1706.02256):

 ```
 @inproceedings{marasovic2017aar,